wyattjoe40/thirdy-backend/README.md

 ## Thirdy Backend

 This repo is the backend portion of the Thirdy website.
 It is built using NodeJS, Express, MongoDB, and Mongoose.
+The server runs in a container on Azure.